Invarion/invarion-docs/docs/rapidplan/object-properties-and-transformations/control-points-and-snapping.md

 ## Control Point Snapping

 Once you have selected an object and can view its control points, you can seamlessly connect objects to one another by snapping into existing control points.
-Hold the **CTRL** key while point-snapping roads/work areas or other objects and their geometries will merge.
+Hold the **Ctrl** key while point-snapping roads/work areas or other objects and their geometries will merge.

 This feature will help you to create a neat and straight-lined work area.